kongmunist/mywebsite/pages/blog/allmydata.md

 # Conclusion

 ## Do it now!
 Collecting personal data for long periods of time has compounding returns — you'll need to gather enough data points to average out daily fluctuations.
 So if you're reading this and even slightly curious — set up as many as possible ASAP!
 Storage is cheap, especially for single-user data like this, and in the worst case you can just delete it all.
+In the best case, you can know yourself a little better numerically!

 ## Suggestions?

 I hope this gives you some idea of the scope of data that can be collected for minimal effort on your part, and the potential cool graphs you can make from it.
-If you think of any cool correlations I should do with this, please DM and tell me!
+If you think of any neat relationships I should look for or other data I could collect, please DM and tell me!